Airline easyJet sees softening in demand as COVID clouds outlook | Business

 - United Kingdom

-British airline easyJet said on Tuesday it had seen some softening in demand in its first quarter following COVID-19 outbreaks such as the Omicron variant, but it remained well placed to handle the uncertainty.
+"We do see that there has been an impact, particularly on the short-term departures, but it's not to the same level of impact and drop off we've seen in previous times when restrictions have been introduced," Chief Executive Johan Lundgren told reporters.
+The airline's shares bounced around in early trading, and were down 2% at 0910 GMT.

-The group, which has cut costs and prioritised the strongest routes, said it had seen an encouraging start to the Oct.1 year, with strong demand returning for peak winter holiday periods, and increasing demand for summer bookings.
-Revenue booked for the second half of its financial year is ahead of 2019 levels, and it is increasing its fleet plan by 25 aircraft, with slots added at Gatwick, Porto, Lisbon and Milan's Linate.
+EasyJet said despite the uncertainty, its new Oct.1 financial year had started well and for summer 2022 - the fourth quarter of its financial year - it expects capacity to have recovered to close to pre-pandemic levels.
+The group came through the pandemic by cutting costs, bolstering its balance sheet and switching capacity to the busiest routes.
+It is now increasing its fleet plan by 25 aircraft, with slots added at Gatwick, Porto, Lisbon and Milan's Linate.

-Airlines have been on a roller-coaster of a ride this year, steadily recovering in the first half as first Europe and then Britain reopened for travel, before fears started to grow about the pace of the recovery, and as new COVID outbreaks emerged.
-Airline shares plunged on Friday as news of the Omicron variant of the coronavirus broke.
-Low-cost group Ryanair had already warned that European airlines were in for a fraught end to the year as infection rates in Europe surged.
+Airlines have been on a roller-coaster of a ride this year, steadily recovering in the first half as first Europe and then Britain reopened for travel, before fears started to grow about the pace of the recovery, and as new COVID-19 outbreaks emerged.
+Airline shares plunged on Friday after news of the Omicron variant broke.
+Low-cost group Ryanair had already warned that European airlines were in for a fraught end to the year as infection rates on the continent surged.
+"There is no getting away from the fact there's further to climb and the coming months will be patchy at best," said Sophie Lund-Yates, equity analyst at Hargreaves Lansdown.

-Chief Executive Johan Lundgren said easyJet had become more flexible during the pandemic, switching quickly to in-demand routes, cutting costs and bolstering its balance sheet, which would enable it to cope with renewed bouts of volatility.
-"In summary, we remain mindful that many uncertainties remain as we navigate the winter, but we see a unique opportunity for easyJet to win customers and take market share from rivals in this period," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)